directus/v8-archive/README.md

 <h1>
   <img src="https://user-images.githubusercontent.com/522079/43096167-3a1b1118-8e86-11e8-9fb2-7b4e3b1368bc.png" width="40" alt="Directus Logo"/>&nbsp;&nbsp;Directus API</h1>

-> Looking for the full Directus suite?
-Checkout [the `directus/directus` repo](https://github.com/directus/directus)!
+> **IMPORTANT:** You do not install this API directly, it is included in the Directus Suite, located here: [`directus/directus`](https://github.com/directus/directus).
+This repository is only used to help organize the codebase.

 ## Description